-If you are a defendant in a trial, you may want to write a letter to the judge before he imposes sentencing.
+If you are a defendant in a trial, you may want to write a letter to the judge before sentencing.
 Always consult with your attorney before taking any action regarding your case.
 If your attorney agrees that writing a letter to the judge will help your case, have the attorney submit the letter into evidence.
-Here are some tips to help make your letter as effective as possible.

 First, remember that you are writing to a professional.
 Write the letter in a business format.
 Everything should be aligned on the left.
 Place your address at the top of the letter.
 Below, put the date.
 Next, put the judge’s name, title, and address.
 Begin the letter by addressing the judge by his or her correct name and title.
 An example would be Dear Magistrate Judge Jones.